Connor Joe Player Props: Pirates vs. Marlins

-On Thursday, Connor Joe (.323 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+Connor Joe -- with a slugging percentage of .323 in his past 10 games (including zero home runs) -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Jesus Luzardo on the mound, on June 23 at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Marlins.

 Connor Joe Game Info & Props vs. the Marlins